nmorgan94/E-commerce-Backend/README.md

 # E-commerce demo

-This is a mock full-stack e-commerce application using React and Java/Spring Boot.
+A mock full-stack e-commerce application using React and Java/Spring Boot.

 This is a work in progress!